8

 2

 • I don't see the relevance of marketing.
 What I do believe is relevant is how most people identify versions.
 As far as I can tell most Mac users appear to prefer the names, not the version numbers.
-Nov 16, 2011 at 20:45
+Commented Nov 16, 2011 at 20:45

 • @JohnGardeniers marketing drives identification.
 I think you've changed my mind about Mac OS X names though.